 The award-winning Columbia Parks & Recreation Department, maintains over 42 parks and recreation facilities on more than 2,000 acres including Twin Lakes Recreation Area, Rainbow Softball Center, MKT Nature & Fitness Trail, Battle Park Martin Luther King Memorial Amphitheater, Nifong Park, Grindstone Nature Area and Capen Park.
 In addition to offering life enrichment classes, Parks & Rec also organizes sports leagues for all ages such as softball, soccer and volleyball.

 Festivals are also popular activities and highlight the best of what Columbia has to offer for fun, family and cultural events.
-First Night, The Black & Gold Festival, Earth Day, Roots ‘N Blues ‘N BBQ, The Salute to Veterans Memorial Day Weekend Airshow, Art in the Park, Boone County Heritage Festival and the Festival of the Arts are just a few of the many annual events that Columbians enjoy and love.
+True/False Film Fest, Earth Day, Roots ‘N Blues ‘N BBQ, The Salute to Veterans Memorial Day Weekend Airshow, Art in the Park, Heritage Festival & Craft Show and the Festival of the Arts are just a few of the many annual events that Columbians enjoy and love.
 For more information, visit the Convention & Visitors Bureau.